-Then under the call reminder we clicked “Add Auto Reply / Action” and added a trigger for when the client dials “1” that forwards the caller to Grandma’s number.
-The forward to” action option is one that is not available by default, so if you are interested in doing this, please let email@example.com know.
+Then, under the call reminder, we clicked “Add Auto Reply / Action.”
+We added a trigger so when the caller dials “1,” it forwards the caller to Grandma’s number.
+The “forward to” action option is one that is not available by default, so if you are interested in doing this, please let firstname.lastname@example.org know.

 Step 6.
 Turning on Auto Messages

-Once we had our Auto Message Schedule and Call Reminder created and configured properly, it was time for us to turn them on.
+Once our Auto Message Schedule and Call Reminders were created and configured properly, it was time to turn them on.

 And then we turned on the entire Message Schedule here:

 Note: You might have to click “Back to list” while editing the schedule in order to get back to that screen.